Online Submissions

 The official name of an institution in English is required for the block of information in English.

-(iv) Name of article
+(iv) Title of the article

 (v) Abstract